JalmarazMartn/JAMALVariablenaming/README.md

 With this command, we begin the variable editing: If we are in a blank line it puts “var” line.
 First intro puts this text in your editor: “WriteTypeAndSubtype: “ When you write type and subtype and push intro key, editing mode make this job:
 * Rename the variable to Al naming formatting rules: from “WriteTypeAndSubtype” to “Customer”.
+Variable is not only renamed when you press intro key, when type semicolon for declaration ending renaming will be done too.
+Also will be done, when the end of declaration is detected due double quote closing in a multiple word subtype.
 * Place tail semicolon in variable declaration.
 * In next line write the text  “WriteTypeAndSubtype: “